CEnTRInnovations/centrinnovations/content/_index.md

       preheading: '{{< image src="https://ik.imagekit.io/centrinnovations/centr-title.png" wrapper="w-80" >}}'
       content: |-
         **Smart Technology.
 Deeper Insights.
 Empowered Communities.**<br /><br />
-        CEnTR Innovations partners with universities, nonprofits, and philanthropies to advance community-engaged research through **strategic roadmaps and data-driven tools**.
+        CEnTRInnovations (Community Engaged and Transformative Research) partners with universities, nonprofits, and philanthropies to advance community-engaged research through **strategic roadmaps and data-driven tools**.
 We provide multi-year planning aligned with institutional and community priorities, and our **CEnTR\*IMPACT framework** translates values like reciprocity and equity into clear metrics and visualizations.
 Together, these services give leaders the infrastructure to **track impact, build trust, and strengthen competitiveness for external funding**.
       width: 5
     illustration:
       image: /img/network_plot.png